PrimeLunchbox/P8105_HW2_yl6109/hw2.md

   head(10) %>%
   select(zip_code, neighborhood, y20_price, y21_price, price_dif)

-# the zip codes and corresponding neighborhoods of top 10 largest drops in rent price from 2020 to 2021 is shown below.
+# the zip codes and corresponding neighborhoods of top 10 largest drops in rental price from 2020 to 2021 is shown below.
 largest_drop %>% print()
 ```